How to Become a Chief Financial Officer

 5. Risk Management

-From identifying and assessing to mitigating financial risks, a CFO must strategise effectively to mitigate risks to the company’s operations, capital, and overall financial performance.
+From identifying and assessing to mitigating financial risks, a CFO must strategise effectively.
+This is to mitigate risks to the company’s operations, capital, and overall financial performance.
 Risk management is one of the most important functions performed by the CFO to protect the assets of the company.

-These are some of the important CFO roles and responsibilities.
-Now let’s get into the step-by-step process of how to become a CFO.
+Among the most important CFO responsibilities are financial reporting, planning, risk management, and strategic decision-making.
+Now, let’s get into the step-by-step process of how to become a CFO.

 Becoming a CFO is not an easy task.
 You need to be well-qualified, experienced, and skilled, which takes around 10-15 years to become eligible for a chief financial officer (CFO) role.
 Let’s get into the details of relevant qualifications and skills required to become a CFO.